 - PUBLICATION: Breath Biopsy is well accepted by patients – EMBER researchers assess the acceptability of sample collection with ReCIVA for patients with acute breathlessness

-- PUBLICATION: Biomarkers of asthma phenotypes – Researchers at Liege University identify four VOCs to identify key asthma phenotypes
+- PUBLICATION: Biomarkers of asthma phenotypes – Researchers at Liege University identified four VOCs to stratify key asthma phenotypes

-- BLOG: Avoiding background signals – How the CASPER Portable Air Supply enhances Breath Biopsy results
+- BLOG: Avoiding background signals – How the CASPER™ Portable Air Supply enhances Breath Biopsy results

 - DOWNLOAD: Breath Biopsy: The Complete Guide – Over 100 pages packed with everything you need to know about breath research, and the applications and technologies of Breath Biopsy.